DylnHnlyOIY/Engineering-Portfolio/README.md

 <img src="Snare Attachment.png" width="500">

 ### Description
 Many drummers across the world use Go Pro cameras to document their performances.
-Because I know many individuals who cannot afford to purchase a costly video recording gear, I created a Drum attachment that allows anyone to record a performance on their phone.
-The phone holder is angled similarly to a GoPro, allowing anyone to film a POV view of oneself performing without spending a fortune.
-V1 (the version displayed) is already being improved, with the camera being moved closer to the center and angle lower to show off more of the drum & hands of the player.
+Because I know many individuals who cannot afford to purchase costly video recording gear, I created a drum attachment that allows anyone to record a performance on their phone.
+The phone mount is angled similarly to a GoPro, allowing anyone to film a POV view of oneself performing without spending a fortune.
+V1 (the version displayed) is already being improved, with the camera being moved closer to the center and angled lower to show off more of the drum & hands of the player.

 ### Links
 - [Phone Mount](https://cvilleschools.onshape.com/documents/a13c4770759a07f50d643601/w/ba4fcc164aff0949461ae9df/e/2820d4fc6e2450f7e846baa4)